edemaine/fold/spec.md

     (has at most two faces incident to each edge)
   * `"nonManifold"`: the polyhedral complex is *not* a manifold (has more than two faces incident to an edge)
+  * `"orientable"`: the polyhedral complex is orientable, meaning it can be assigned a consistent normal direction (and hence it is also manifold)
+  * `"nonOrientable"`: the polyhedral complex is not orientable, meaning it cannot be assigned a consistent normal direction
   * `"selfTouching"`: the polyhedral complex has faces that touch in their relative interiors, so you probably want a face ordering
   * `"nonSelfTouching"`: the polyhedral complex has no touching faces,